 Despite that, the overall effect will hinge on your ability to complete the program in its entirety.
 Every payment you make should still be getting reported to Canada’s credit bureaus.
 If your creditors report your debt as paid in full, your credit score will slowly increase following your last payment.
 If you don’t make all your payments properly, however, the creditor will be forced to report the debt as unpaid, which will lead to more negative consequences.

 Did you know that bad credit can affect your daily life?
 Check out this infographic to learn more.

-Debts You Can Consolidate
+Debts You Can Consolidate in Richmond

 Generally, only unsecured debts, where no collateral is involved, will qualify for either form of consolidation.
 Secured debts, on the other hand, are more complicated because an outside party (the lender) holds temporary ownership over one of your assets, such as your house or vehicle.
 Certain forms of government or legally assigned debt must also be excluded.
 We’ve listed some examples below: